keith-merchant-ibm/vpc-on-classic-1/vpc-endpoints.md

 ## Access to service endpoints using VPN

-You can also use VPN for VPC to access service endpoints, see [Build SE connectivity using VPN](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#build-se-connectivity-using-vpn) for more details and [Services that support service endpoints](/docs/account?topic=account-vrf-service-endpoint#services-support-service-endpoints) for the list of services that support service endpoints.
+You can also use VPN for VPC to access service endpoints, see [Build SE connectivity using VPN](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-vpn-with-your-vpc#build-se-connectivity-using-vpn) for more details and [Using service endpoints](/docs/account?topic=account-vrf-service-endpoint#use-service-endpoint) for the list of services that support service endpoints.